housseindjirdeh/hdjirdeh.github.io/_posts/2017-01-17-progressive-angular-applications.markdown

 Service Worker Webpack Plugin
 -------------------
 To make this entire procedure a lot simple, there's a Webpack plugin for service workers, [`SWPrecacheWebpackPlugin`](https://www.npmjs.com/package/sw-precache-webpack-plugin), that you can include in your Webpack configuration.
-However, Angular CLI [does not support](https://github.com/angular/angular-cli/issues/1656) overriding Webpack configurations so we can't include this in our CLI applications.
-In the future, there may be an addon system and if that's the case, this plugin will most probably make things a little smoother.
+When I built this application, Angular CLI [did not support](https://github.com/angular/angular-cli/issues/1656) overriding Webpack configurations.
+However, the team has recently included the ability to [eject](https://github.com/angular/angular-cli/blob/3ad2856b27889a50a742c9dca9554a190c8509bf/CHANGELOG.md#100-beta32-2017-02-17) and modify your configurations so using this plugin may probably make things even smoother (and I look forward to trying this soon).

 Continuous Integration
 -------------------